 The following management level reports have been defined as needed by RMS.

-Outstanding Defects
+Defects during a period

-This report uses data from the Defect Asset to determine which defects have not been resolved.
-If the Defect_Completetion_Date is Null then the defect has not been resolved.
+This report uses data from the Defect Asset to report on all defect items.

 This report needs to link the RSDE asset back to RSD in nm_inv_items.
 This report will also need to join nm_members and nm_elements to retrieve relevant location information.